Yarr/Yarr/rtl/trigger-logic/README.md

 Note that the synchronizer/edge detector introduce a 6 clk_i cycle delay for all external inputs even when the channel delay is set to 0

+### Deadtime

+The unit does not respond to inputs for a configurable amount of time after a trigger.
+To configure this, write the number of clk_i cycles to 0x8.

 ## Eudet stuff